LispCookbook/cl-cookbook/arrays.md

            (unless (integerp dim) (error "Dimensions must be integers: ~S" dim))) (destructuring-bind ,(reverse dims-rev) ,dims ; Dimensions reversed so that innermost is last ,result)))))
 ~~~

-so that the contents of a 2D array can be printed using
+so that the contents of a 2D array can be printed using:

 ~~~lisp
 * (defparameter a #2A((1 2 3) (4 5 6)))
 A